kxseven/VanillaRatingBuster/README.md

 A very basic AddOn that calculates ratings for various specs and classes based on stat weights defined by the community.

+ - Use it as a guide to assist with making gear selection choices - not to make decisions for you.
+ - Some items it simply cannot calculate ratings for (eg. Wolfshead Helm)
+ - The AddOn provides information.
+What you do with that information is up to you :)

 ![example_druid.png](VanillaRatingBuster/assets/example_druid.png)

 ## How to install